Hawmex/aut_algorithm_design_foundations_project/README.md

 # Benchmarking Search Algorithms

-This repository contains the files of my project for the "Artificial Intelligence" course at Amirkabir University of Technology (Tehran Polytechnic).
+This repository contains the files of my project for the "Algorithm Design Foundations" course at Amirkabir University of Technology (Tehran Polytechnic).

 ## Studied Algorithms